lwjglgamedev/vulkanbook/bookcontents/chapter-13/chapter-13.md

 }
 ```

-As you can see, its definition is quite similar to the `GeometryRenderActivity` class, we define some constants for the shaders and several attributes to hold the descriptor set,s buffers, the pipeline, etc. In the constructor we create and instance of the frame buffer and call several methods to complete the initialization.
+As you can see, its definition is quite similar to the `GeometryRenderActivity` class, we define some constants for the shaders and several attributes to hold the descriptor sets, buffers, the pipeline, etc. In the constructor we create and instance of the frame buffer and call several methods to complete the initialization.
 Let's review those method by order of appearance.
-The `createShaders` method, just creates a new `ShaderProgram` which links a vertex and a geometry shader:
+The `createShaders` method, just creates a new `ShaderProgram` which links a vertex, a geometry shader and a fragment shader:

 ```java
 public class ShadowRenderActivity {